 Haase is a sculptor who has worked primarily in stone for over twenty years.
 From modernist sculpture to architectural restoration, he brings a wide variety of techniques and perspectives to the first functional series of his career, “Wood and Stone.”

 Haase’s inaugural furniture series is the result of years of sketching, sculpting, and pent-up creativity.
 Haase was formally educated and apprenticed as a stone sculptor in Germany.
-There he developed his eye for organic form and his virtuosity with diverse materials.
-By day Haase used his sculpting skills to restore centuries-old Gothic cathedrals, and by night he used the same skills to explore contemporary sculptural form.
-Over the last decade, Haase has worked on the restoration of some of the most important cathedrals in Northern Germany, including St Johannis in Göttingenm, St. Michaelis in Hildesheim and Beate Mariae Virginis in Wolfenbüttel.
-These experiences have led him to become one of the most accomplished sculptors working in stone today.
+There, he developed his eye for organic forms and his virtuosity with diverse materials.
+By day, Haase used his sculpting skills to restore centuries-old Gothic cathedrals; by night, he employed the same skills to explore contemporary sculptural form.

 Dimensions: 24″ H x 26″ D x 25″ W

 360 View is not available for this item.